E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/AuxMod/readme.rst

 Applications of the Module
 __________________________

-The AuxMod module was used to construct the input parser for the PaPIM code, while its modified MPI commands to parallelize the PaPIM code and the ClassMC module.
-Following these example, the AuxMod provides a pre-constructed input reader and adapted MPI library for any future Fortran code development.
+The AuxMod module was used to construct the input parser for the PaPIM code, while its modified MPI commands enable to parallelize the PaPIM code and the ClassMC module.
+Based on these example, the AuxMod provides a pre-constructed input reader and adapted MPI library for any future Fortran code development.